-Action # Title Description Total Funds Contributing 4.1 Decrease Suspension Rate Provide alternatives to suspension for students that are violating the discipline matrix No 4.2 Increase Attendance Rate Provide activities and incentives for students to improve their attendance rate to at least 90% No 4.3 Increase student engagement and achievement.
-Increase the amount of one-on-one or small group instruction from the teacher in place of online curriculum.
+Action # Title Description Total Funds Contributing 4.1 Decrease Suspension Rate Provide alternatives to suspension for students that are violating the discipline matrix \$28,685.66 No 4.2 Increase Attendance Rate Provide activities and incentives for students to improve their attendance rate to at least 90% \$35,657.17 No 4.3 Increase student engagement and achievement. ngagement and teacher in place of online curriculum.
 No

-Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students [2024-25]
+Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students [2025-26]

-Total Projected LCFF Supplemental and/or Concentration Grants Projected Additional 15 percent LCFF Concentration Grant \$\$550,252 \$
+Total Projected LCFF Supplemental and/or Concentration Grants Projected Additional 15 percent LCFF Concentration Grant \$\$578,594 \$0